 Congratulations!
 That was surprisingly fun, wasn’t it?
 OK, now you have to upload your video, and send us a link.
 Here are instructions for doing that.

 How do I win?

-Finalists for each category (Physics, Chemistry, Biology, and Social Sciences) will be announced in September.
+Winners for each category (Physics, Chemistry, Biology, and Social Sciences) will be announced along with the ultimate dance champion.
 A panel of judges will score each Ph.D. dance with 3 parameters: scientific merit, artistic merit, and creative combination of the science and art.
 Basically, to win this contest, you have to impress the judges.
 Some of them are scientists, some of them are artists.
 Your dance has to convey something essential about your Ph.D. research.
 Whatever that is, the judges need to “get it”.
 But you also have to make something that is fun to watch.
 Sure, it can be funny.
 But if so, it should also be impressively creative.
 And put some effort into the “Description” text for your video.
 This is really important.
 Steer clear of jargon.
 This is your one and only chance to nudge viewers (including the judges) in the right direction as they try to interpret your Ph.D. dance.
 It should be short, sweet, and easy to understand.
 Take a look at the Tips & Tricks page.

 How do the categories get decided?